Kim Min-jae (actor, born 1996): 2014–2015: Debut and Show Me the Money 4

 Kim was featured in music stages of CJ E&M artists as a rapper since 2014 and was one of the first generation of trainees from CJ E&M.

 Kim debuted as an actor in 2014 in a joint South Korean-Vietnamese drama Forever Young.
 He also had a cameo role in the tvN drama I Need Romance 3 (2014) as an idol singer preparing for debut.

 While he was preparing for his debut as an idol singer, he was cast in Mnet's drama Perseverance Goo Hae-ra in 2015 after going through several auditions.

 Kim then made a cameo appearance in KBS2's drama The Producers as one of 2 Days & 1 Night – Season 5 cast members.
 In June the same year, Kim joined the rap competition Show Me the Money 4 as a contestant.

 Kim was then cast in supporting roles in the dramas Second 20s (2015) and My First Time (2015).
-Kim also featured in the singles "Our Feeling" for the OST of My First Time with Park So-dam and Lee Yi-kyung, and "Star" for the OST of Second 20s with Mamamoo's Solar.
+Kim also featured in the singles "Our Feeling" for the soundtrack of My First Time with Park So-dam and Lee Yi-kyung, and "Star" for the soundtrack of Second 20s with Mamamoo's Solar.

 On November 21, 2015, Kim, alongside Kim Sae-ron, started hosting MBC's music program Show!
 Music Core.
 They left the show in September 2016.